Endangered encounters: A hornbill love story

 Wildlife corridors through oil palm plantations.
 Local communities saving the world’s rarest crocodile from extinction.
 Sweeping new protections for EU seabed.
 A groundbreaking coalition for amphibian conservation.
 When conservation organisations have access to flexible, reliable funding, their impact can be revolutionary.
 In this series, we look back at major victories facilitated by our long-term, [...]

 The saola is the world’s rarest large mammal.
-It hasn’t been recorded since a trail camera captured an image of one in 2013, but it is believed that this elusive species still resides in the steep terrain of the Annamite Mountains between Vietnam and Lao – there just hasn’t been a comprehensive search for [...]
+It hasn’t been recorded since a trail camera captured an image of one in 2013, but it is believed that this elusive species still resides in the steep terrain of the Annamite Mountains between Vietnam and Lao – there just hasn’t been a comprehensive search for it [...]

 The protection of endangered plants is often overlooked in the world of conservation.
 But not only is the conservation of plant species vital for overall ecosystem survival, there are also specific threats facing plant species which need to be tackled and protecting them is a far more fascinating endeavour than you might expect.
 Anna [...]